In search of some free letter d worksheets for your kindergarten students or preschoolers?

 Step back and let them color everything that starts with the /d/ sound.

-They should color desk, dolphin, dragonfly, and dog.
+They should color desk, dolphin, daisy, donut, drum, dog, and dinosaur.

 This is a great way for your child to practice what they’ve learned.